mixerapi/rest/README.md

 # CakePHP REST Baker

 The missing RESTful API component to CakePHP's bake console.
-Create RESTful API skeletions in seconds.
-This is very similiar to https://github.com/cakephp/bake but it removes redirects, flash messages, and other code that is not applicable to API only projects.
+Create RESTful API skeletons in seconds.
+This is very similar to https://github.com/cakephp/bake but it removes redirects, flash messages, and other code that is not applicable to API only projects.
 Deletes by default will return an HTTP 204.

 ## Installation